 That’s why asking everyone to get vaccinated is so important to me.
 The vaccine is our best defense against this devastating, life-robbing disease.

 If you’re feeling uncertain about the vaccine, I don’t blame you.
 Many people have questions and concerns about a new vaccine for a disease that has been made political.
-Worst yet, misinformation on social media and TV has led to a lot of mistrust.
+Worse yet, misinformation on social media and TV has led to a lot of mistrust.

 Despite the misinformation, we know these simple facts:

-I understand that many of these facts may not line up with what you’ve heard from family, friends, or even on TV.
+I understand that many of these facts may not line up with what you’ve heard from family, friends, or even TV.
 For example, last month, the J&J vaccine made national headlines for causing blood clots.
-After a pause, and a detailed review of all available data, the CDC and FDA said the use of this vaccine should resume—because the potential benefits outweigh the potential risks.
+After a pause, and a detailed review of all available data, the CDC and FDA1 said the use of this vaccine should resume—because the potential benefits outweigh the potential risks.

 It’s also important to remember that the risk of blood clots from the J&J vaccine is very small—less than 1 in a million.
-In fact, your chances of getting a blood clot from this vaccine are lower than your chances of getting struck by lightning.
-And, for those at greater risk for developing this side effect—women younger than 50—you still have other vaccine options.
-There is no evidence that mRNA vaccines, such as Pfizer and Moderna, are associated with blood clots.
+In fact, your chances of getting a blood clot from this vaccine are lower than your chances of getting struck by lightning.1 And, for those at greater risk for developing this side effect—women younger than 50—you still have other vaccine options.
+There is no evidence that mRNA vaccines, such as Pfizer and Moderna, are associated with blood clots.1

 I know that these facts may not be enough to convince you—but maybe my personal experience will.
 As a healthcare worker, I received the vaccine early and I am confident in its safety.
 Today, because I’m vaccinated, I can protect not only myself, but also my family.